itsjavi/storylite/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/edit/storylite-demo?file=stories/index.stories.tsx)

-StoryLite is a modern and lightweight toolkit for crafting and managing design systems and components with ease.
+StoryLite is a modern and lightweight toolkit for crafting and managing design systems and React components with ease.
 Inspired by the popular StoryBook UI and powered by Vite⚡️, StoryLite offers a streamlined and familiar developer experience, thanks to the story format compatible with [Component Story Format (CSF) 3.0](https://storybook.js.org/docs/react/api/csf).

-With StoryLite, you can quickly create, test, and refine UI components in isolation, ensuring that your application maintains a consistent look and feel.
+With StoryLite, you can quickly create, test, and refine React-based UI components in isolation, ensuring that your application maintains a consistent look and feel.

-Tailored for smaller projects that crave simplicity without the overhead of a full StoryBook setup, StoryLite provides an intuitive UI that's customizable to your unique needs.
+Tailored for smaller React projects that crave simplicity without the overhead of a full StoryBook setup, StoryLite provides an intuitive UI that's customizable to your unique needs.

 ![StoryLite](https://raw.githubusercontent.com/itsjavi/storylite/main/packages/storylite/screenshot.png)